st174985/rp_lock-in_pid_h_hf/README.md

-# Red Pitaya Lock-in+PID Application with HARMONIC modulation
+# Red Pitaya Lock-in+PID Application with HARMONIC High Frequency modulation

 This started being a striped version of [lock-in+PID](https://github.com/marceluda/rp_lock-in_pid) project.
 Now it incorporated some new features that make it another App.